-Character Area Designations and policy Historic Landscape Characterization Landscape analysis Characteristics that fall in line with AONB / Regional assessment Capacity Summary (see Appendix 2 for analysis) 21 - AONB Sports fields Located to the north of Ardingly and south of the main Ardingly Showground character area Bordered by Street Lane - Out of character with Hich Weald landscape Flat organised landscape on ridge Ardingly - Public rights of way along northern and Late 20th Century Situated on a plateau at 115-125m AOD.
-Gently sloping to the - Part of Ardingly Showground, which top with urban influences from Showground South southern boundaries south. • Flat organised landscape with linear pattern of tracks and is named as a visitor attraction in the Mid Ardingly village.
-New development paths.
-Used for recreation and overflow car parking for the Sussex Landscape would have little Conservation area to south-west along soum or England Agricultural Show. • Formal linear tree planting along routeways and strong for the 'High Weald' character of AONB Street Lane hedgerow boundaries along the roadside boundaries to east character areas. and west. - Village edge Sensitivity Mid Sussex Local Closely mown grass. landscape = Sight Plan; Policy AR5 - Public footpaths are located to the north and south with further development informal paths running through it.
-Landscape Value will not be permitted Formal and open landscape influenced by Ardingly village and = Moderate where excessive its use.
-The character is pleasant but is not representative of the traffic would be wider AONB or High Weald.
-Capacity generated Visual links and urban influence from Ardingly village to the = Medium / High south - forms part of the village edge.
+Character Area Designations and policy Historic Landscape Characterization Landscape analysis Characteristics that fall in line with AONB / Regional assessment Capacity Summary (see Appendix 2 for analysis) 21 Ardingly Showground South - AONB - Public rights of way along northern and southern boundaries - Conservation area to south-west along Street Lane - Mid Sussex Local Plan; Policy AR5 - further development will not be permitted where excessive traffic would be generated Sports fields Late 20th Century Located to the north of Ardingly and south of the main Ardingly Showground character area.
+Bordered by Street Lane to the west and the High Street to the east Situated on a plateau at 115-125m AOD.
+Gently sloping to the south.
+Flat organised landscape with linear pattern of tracks and paths.
+Used for recreation and overflow car parking for the South of England Agricultural Show.
+Formal linear tree planting along routeways and strong hedgerow boundaries along the roadside boundaries to east and west.
+Closely mown grass.
+Public footpaths are located to the north and south with informal paths running through it.
+Formal and open landscape influenced by Ardingly village and its use.
+The character is pleasant but is not representative of the wider AONB or High Weald.
+Visual links and urban influence from Ardingly village to the south - forms part of the village edge.
 Views from the conservation area to the south-west are blocked by vegetation.
+Out of character with High Weald landscape Part of Ardingly Showground, which is named as a visitor attraction in the Mid Sussex Landscape Character Assessment for the 'High Weald' character areas.
+Village edge landscape Flat organised landscape on ridge top with urban influences from Ardingly village.
+New development would have little influence on character of AONB Sensitivity = Sight Landscape Value = Moderate Capacity = Medium / High

-Character Area Designations and policy Historic Landscape Characterization Landscape analysis Characteristics that fall in line with AONB / Regional assessment Capacity Summary (see Appendix 2 for analysis) 22 Ardingly Parish South-East High Weald AONB Numerous footpaths including the High Weald Landscape Trail Bluebell Railway line runs through it Mid Sussex Local Plan; Policy AR2 - Council wish to retain Bluebell railway site for possible reinstatement contains listed buildings Mixture of Assart and informal landscapes Medieval / late 20th Century Landform of ridges and valleys, but with gentler slopes than those to the north of the parish.
+Character Area Designations and policy Historic Landscape Characterization Landscape analysis Characteristics that fall in line with AONB / Regional assessment Capacity Summary (see Appendix 2 for analysis) 22 Ardingly Parish South-East High Weald - AONB - Numerous footpaths including the High Weald Landscape Trail - Bluebell Railway line runs through it - Mid Sussex Local Plan; Policy AR2 - Council wish to retain Bluebell railway site for possible reinstatement - contains listed buildings Mixture of Assart and informal landscapes Medieval / late 20th Century Landform of ridges and valleys, but with gentler slopes than those to the north of the parish.
 Pockets of woodland, including Ancient and Ghyll woodland.
 Woodland generally located in valleys or along the railway line.
 Bluebell railway line runs across the character area.
 Settlement is limited to isolated farms, many of which are listed.
 Only two roads within character area, but numerous public rights of way, including the High Weald Landscape Trail.
 Frequent small watercourses and ponds.
 Fields are generally small and irregular in shape.
-Dispersed Settlement Historic farmsteads Ancient tracks Ancient tracks Ancient tracks Ancient tracks Ancient tracks Ancient tracks Gill streams Landscape that is characteristic of the High Weald AONB Sensitivity = Substantial Landscape Value = Substantial Capacity = Negligible / Low
+Dispersed settlement Historic farmsteads Ancient tracks Ancient woodland Small irregularly shaped fields Medieval landscape Gill streams Landscape that is characteristic of the High Weald AONB Sensitivity = Substantial Landscape Value = Substantial Capacity = Negligible / Low